opensearch-project/documentation-website/_monitoring-your-cluster/pa/reference.md

 # Metrics reference

 OpenSearch provides a number of metrics to help you evaluate performance.
 The following tables describe the available metrics, grouped by the dimensions that are most relevant for that metric.
-All metrics support the `avg`, `sum`, `min`, and `max` aggregations, although for certain metrics the measured value is the same regardless of aggregation type.
+All metrics support the `avg`, `sum`, `min`, and `max` aggregations, although for certain metrics, the measured value is the same regardless of aggregation type.

 For information about each of the dimensions, see [dimensions reference](#dimensions-reference) later in this topic.

 This list is extensive.
 We recommend using Ctrl/Cmd + F to find what you're looking for.
 {: .tip }

-## Relevant dimensions `ShardID`, `IndexName`, `Operation`, `ShardRole`
+## Relevant dimensions: `ShardID`, `IndexName`, `Operation`, `ShardRole`

 <table>
  <thead style="text-align: left">